 The last diorama consists of 7 minirama.
 From NKRI to the new developing era in Indonesia.
 That happened from 1950 to 1974.
-Beside diorama, there is statues, painting, and audiovisual media for the guest.
-To learn and know better the story of every historical event happened at that time.
+Beside dioramas, there is statues, painting, and audiovisual media for the guest.
+To learn and know better the story of every historical event that happened at that time.

 Movie & Audiovisual

 The movie and audiovisual are on the second floor of the Museum building.
 The first movie screenplays at 10 AM and the last movie at 01 PM.

 The museum offers spacious rooms for group visitors.
 The museum architecture and vast area are perfect for hosting events such as seminars, and meetings.
 The additional facility has audio-visual rooms for watching a history documentary.

 Fort Vredeburg Museum has a well-equipped library.
 And interactive games for children.
 The Museum provides a licensed guide too, upon request for a visitor coming with the group.